gmc-code/PC-microbit-micropython/docs/extra/os_module.rst

 | Firstly the string is split at "MicroPython " and the first index is chosen.
 | So this could return the string:  "v1.18 on 2022-09-26".
 | The second split is at the spaces with index 0 being chosen.
-| THe third split is only needed if there is a long version wiht a "-" in it.
+| THe third split is only needed if there is a long version with a "-" in it.

 .. code-block:: python